How Conor Maguire surfed Ireland’s biggest ever wave

 It just seemed to last forever

-"I remember angling my board and finding the wave was so incredibly smooth, it’s the most perfect wave I’ve ever seen.
-Suddenly I was standing in this big emerald green bowl.
-I was just calm because I was so happy to be there, which you can see when the wave breaks over me I’m just standing there really, thinking that this is the most incredible view I’ve ever seen.
-You rarely have time to take it all in on a 30ft wave, but it seemed to go on for forever."
+"I remember angling my board and finding the wave was so incredibly smooth – it’s the most perfect wave I’ve ever seen.
+Suddenly I was standing in this big emerald-green bowl.
+I was just calm because I was so happy to be there, which you can see when the wave breaks over me.
+I’m just standing there, really, thinking that this is the most incredible view I’ve ever seen.
+You rarely have time to take it all in on a 30ft [9.14m] wave, but it seemed to go on for forever."

 One wrong move could have ended my career

-"I know this surf spot inside out, but anything could have happened ut there.
-Nazaré is huge and death-defying but Mullaghmore gets big, too, it’s heavy, hollow, it barrels, it breaks over shallow reef; there’s a huge volume of water in that actual wave, it’s a really crazy wave.
-The biggest risk factor is breaking something when the lip hitting you because it’s so powerful.
+"I know this surf spot inside out, but anything could have happened out there.
+Nazaré is huge, but Mullaghmore gets big, too; it’s heavy, hollow, it barrels, it breaks over shallow reef; there’s a huge volume of water in that actual wave – it’s a really crazy wave.
+The biggest risk factor is breaking something when the lip's hitting you because it’s so powerful.
 A friend broke his femur there a few years ago and he only surfed for the first time again recently."

 I couldn't have done it without my friends

 "It was a true team effort.
-In the lead up to it we had a few Zoom meetings about safety protocols led by my mate Finn Mullen, who runs a windsurfing magazine and is also safety coordinator for a lot of big events, and helped us to introduce Covid guidelines too.
-In all, we had four safety jet skis, organised by the Irish Tow Surf Rescue Club and Peter Conroy, a paramedic, an ambulance and two spotters on the cliff who were long-time friends."
+In the lead-up to it we had a few Zoom meetings about safety protocols led by my mate, Finn Mullen, who runs a windsurfing magazine and is also safety coordinator for a lot of big events and helped us to introduce social distancing guidelines.
+In all, we had four safety jet skis, organised by the Irish Tow Surf Rescue Club and Peter Conroy, a paramedic, an ambulance and two spotters on the cliff who are long-time friends."

 The emptiness made it more surreal

-"The circumstances around Covid meant that other guys weren't able to travel from all over the world, so the biggest ever swell to hit Ireland was relatively untouched by the surf community.
+"The current situation meant that other guys weren't able to travel from all over the world, so the biggest ever swell to hit Ireland was relatively untouched by the surf community.
 It felt surreal.
-Never in my wildest dreams could I believe that Mullaghmore would have waves that size, a perfect barrel, the sun out and all my friends there.
+Never in my wildest dreams could I believe that Mullaghmore would have waves that size.
 My phone's not stopped ringing since I got out of the water and it's been great to see people interested in the story, but my friends buzzing for me means more than anything else."